 Analysis of Considering the Snail

 The snail pushes through a green

 In the first stanza of the poem the speaker begins with a few simple, yet image-rich, descriptions of a snail out looking for food.
 This small creature is through the same world as humans but is experiencing it very differently than any human being does.
 Everything is wet and “dark” with rain.
 The grass is heavy, bending over the snail’s head as it moves along the ground.
 There are some good examples of imagery in these lines as well as juxtaposition.
 For instance, the “bright path” the snail makes and the “darkened…earth’s dark”.

 I think is that if later

-The stalks on the snails head are described as “antlers” in the first line of the second stanza.
+The stalks on the snail’s head are described as “antlers” in the first line of the second stanza.
 It is picking up where the last line of the first stanza left off, a technique known as enjambment.
 The snail’s antlers are “barely stirring” or moving as he “hunts”.
-The word hunts is interesting in combination with the snail’s size and far from foreboding presence.
+The word hunts are interesting in combination with the snail’s size and far from foreboding presence.
 It is uncommon to consider the snail this way.

 The speaker, who is observing the scene, picks up with first-person narration in the next lines.
-He wonders over the “power…at work” or not at work, when he looks at the snail.
+He wonders over the “power…at work” or not at work when he looks at the snail.
 There is a very unusual question in the fifth line where the speaker wonders about the snail’s “fury”.
 While watching it, he has come to the conclusion that there must be something driving the snail forward.
 But, as a human observer, he is imbuing a non-human creature with human characteristics.

 I parted the blades above